Abstract

 The negative second derivative confirms g* is a local maximum.

-gates have positive value.The uniqueness result is practically important: it means there is a single optimal gate strength, not multiple local optima.
-Organizations do not need to search a complex landscape — they need to solve a single transcendental equation, which converges in 5-8 Newton iterations from any starting point in (0, 1).
+so the numerical root is unique.The uniqueness result is practically important: it means there is a single optimal gate strength for the chosen objective, not multiple local optima.
+Organizations do not need to search a complex landscape; they need to decide which objective they mean by throughput and then solve one scalar nonlinear equation.

 7. Sensitivity Analysis